Vision loss and high LDL are ‘new’ dementia risk factors

 “There is growing evidence that having cataract extraction reverses or reduces the risk, although this hasn’t been confirmed in large scale randomised controlled trials.”

 The bottom line is that maintaining optimal visual function brings cognitive benefits.
-That means that regular eye checks with their optometrist, interventions to correct vision and treatments for eye disease are important for cognitive health, Professor Anstey says.
+That means that regular eye checks with an optometrist, interventions to correct vision and treatments for eye disease are important for cognitive health, Professor Anstey says.

 High LDL cholesterol